Job vacancies at Medical Detection Dogs

 - We support one another in achieving our goals

 And of course, we advocate for Medical Detection Dogs whenever we get the chance and we pride ourselves on our role as ambassadors.

 Finally, the successful candidate will also be expected to:

 - Provide proof of identity and eligibility to work in the UK.

 - Undertake a Disclosure and Barring Service (DBS) check

-If you believe you meet the criteria for the role, please submit your CV with covering letter (no longer than one A4 sheet) to email@example.com
+TO APPLY – Please send your current CV with covering letter (no longer than one A4 sheet) stating why you would like the role to email@example.com